MDeMel-CoderAcademy/Rails-Models-and-Databases/README.md

 ### What is a Model and where does it fit into all of this ?

 Not too long ago programs connected to databases directly, and queried (extracted a defined set of data) data using SQL .
 SQL  stands for ' structured query language ' and is the standard language used to communicate with Relational databases.
-This is a very low level implementation where we might have to write many lines of SQL code just to extract a few rows of data.
+This is a very low level implementation where we might have to write many lines of SQL code just to extract a few rows of data. (observe the php code below)

 ```php
 $conn = new mysqli($servername, $username, $password, $dbname);